 Prepare for a career in the branch of public health that studies how biological, chemical, and physical factors in natural and built environments affect human health.
 Your training will help you prevent injury and disease by managing environmental hazards and promoting healthier air, water, soil, homes, workplaces, and communities.
 Practice identifying, assessing, and mitigating hazards in a variety of environmental sites and industries using virtual reality technology.

 Small, highly regarded program with a strong alumni network

-Senior internship and field-based activities
+Senior internship and virtual and field-based activities

 High employment demand for graduates in both private and public sectors

 Get hands-on experience in epidemiology, toxicology, air quality, occupational health and safety, industrial hygiene, and radiation cancer biology.

 Our program has a required internship, which means you'll receive hands-on training and an opportunity to apply your skills in a real-world setting.